alibaba/ai-matrix/README.md

 ## 8. StatsNet --- Synthetic models
 There are two models here.
 One is based on synthesize of 3 classic models which are alexnet, vgg16 and googlenet.
 The other model is based on *some* application running on Alibaba platform.
 The models are integrated into part 2).
-You can use the same command with the model name of synNet-3c or synNet.
+You can use the same command with the model name of statsNet-3c or statsNet.

 ## Suggestions
 We keep working hard to developing our benchmark suites.
 Any suggestions, contributions and improvements are welcome.
 Please do not hesitate to contact us if you want to involve.
 Thanks!